marcglasberg/SameAppDifferentTech/MobileAppReactNativeMobX/README.md

   we can work on a specific app feature even if its backend isn't ready yet.
   We can also simulate different scenarios, such as network errors, to see how the app behaves.

-In the `dao.ts` file, we define the `Dao` as an abstract class or interface:
+In the [Dao.ts](src%2Fbusiness%2Fdao%2FDao.ts) file, we define the `Dao` as an abstract class or interface:

 ```
 export abstract class Dao {